Wisconsin Exposition Center at State Fair Park

 Your success not only on the show floor but also year-round is important to NARI Milwaukee.
 Please contact the office if you have any questions about upcoming events and additional marketing opportunities offered throughout the year.

 Michelle Brown, DES, is NARI Milwaukee's own Event Manager.
-Michelle has been an integral part of the NARI team for seven years and is responsible for the flawless execution of many, many member and consumer events.
+Michelle has been an integral part of the NARI team for eight years and is responsible for the flawless execution of many, many member and consumer events.
 Reach Michelle: michelle @narimilwaukee.org